alexey-larionov/wes4/README.md

 This pipeline was used for multiple WES progects in 2015-2017.
-The pipeline was deployed on a local university cluster.
+The pipeline was deployed on the Cambridge university cluster.
 It processes WES data from fastq to annotated vcf.

 This repository is intended for the author's pesonal use.